-Why are they important Our priorities Engagement examples Outcomes Our strategic partners and supply chain Building healthy and diverse supply chains by engaging with our suppliers and making Amey an easier business to work with Safe, compliant and resilient supply chain Environmentally and sustainably responsible suppliers Delivery of innovation and collaboration Increased spending with SMEs and VCSEs Paying suppliers promptly Utilising Constructionline to search for SMEs / VCSEs in our procurement Members of the Constructionline Social Value Working Group supporting SMEs on their social value reporting Partnered with more than 4,100 suppliers across the UK 58% of spend with SMEs Of total supply chain spend of £1.287 billion, £4.9 million was with social enterprises 99% of our supplier invoices within 60 days Communities Delivering positive and lasting change to communities that's built on a foundation of trust Involve, listen and connect with our local communities Give back to our communities to make a difference that lasts Open doors, educate and improve the skills of people in our communities A continuous programme to raise funds for our corporate charity Thrive - social value reporting tool to track, audit and report on social value and broader ESG activities £306.3 million social value delivered Over £80,000 raised for CRUK 2,256 volunteering days Recruited 303 people facing barriers to employment Delivered 729,781 hours of education and skills development Government Government set the policy in the environment in which we operate.
-Additionally, Government departments are our largest customers Build on existing relationships with the Cabinet Office Broaden out our relationships with sector specific government departments Build relationship with local government sector Input into policy development forums Weekly cabinet office meetings with our Crown representative Monthly update provided to the Cabinet Office Increasing involvement in round table policy discussions Set of policy standpoints developed Positioning ourselves as Trusted Partners to Government Improved Cabinet Office feedback Feeding into debate around infrastructure policy Pensions Trustees The trustees of the Group's pension schemes are responsible for ensuring that the schemes are run properly and that members' benefits are secure To uphold robust governance and compliance principles and protocols To maintain the strength of the employer covenant and fulfil funding commitments To maintain clear and open communication channels Regular meetings between the Group's in-house pensions team and trustees Assurance of management of risk in accordance with internal controls procedures Financial consideration are explained fully in note 21 to the accounts Banks, lenders and insurers As providers of banking, debt and other financial support to the group Generating cash from operations Strengthening the balance sheet Meeting covenant obligations Effective cash forecasting and working capital management Regular updates to financial partners Reporting on covenant obligations Ensuring working capital commitments can be met so that the Group can continue to operate on a Going Concern basis Compliance with terms of the Group's financing agreements to ensure ongoing financial support
+Why are they important Our priorities Engagement examples Outcomes Communities Delivering positive and lasting change to communities that's built on a foundation of trust.
+Involve, listen and connect with our local communities Give back to our communities to make a difference that lasts Open doors, educate and improve the skills of people in our communities A continuous programme to raise funds for our corporate charity Thrive - social value reporting tool to track, audit and report on social value and broader ESG activities £306.3 million social value delivered Over £80,000 raised for CRUK 2,256 volunteering days Recruited 303 people facing barriers to employment Delivered 729,781 hours of education and skills development Government Government set the policy in the environment in which we operate.
+Additionally, Government departments are our largest customers.
+Build on existing relationships with the Cabinet Office Broaden out our relationships with sector specific government departments Build relationship with local government sector Input into policy development forums Weekly cabinet office meetings with our Crown representative Monthly update provided to the Cabinet Office Increasing involvement in round table policy discussions Set of policy standpoints developed.
+Positioning ourselves as Trusted Partners to Government Improved Cabinet Office feedback Feeding into debate around infrastructure policy Pensions Trustees The trustees of the Group's pension schemes are responsible for ensuring that the schemes are run properly and that members' benefits are secure To uphold robust governance and compliance principles and protocols To maintain the strength of the employer covenant and fulfil funding commitments To maintain clear and open communication channels Regular meetings between the Group's in- house pensions team and trustees Assurance of management of risk in accordance with internal controls procedures Financial considerations are explained fully in note 21 to the accounts Banks, lenders and insurers As providers of banking, debt and other financial support to the group Generating cash from operations Strengthening the balance sheet Meeting covenant obligations Effective cash forecasting and working capital management Regular updates to financial partners Reporting on covenant obligations Ensuring working capital commitments can be met so that the Group can continue to operate on a Going Concern basis Compliance with terms of the Group's financing agreements to ensure ongoing financial support